alxklk/Scinc/README.md

 ## Runtime library

-Interpreter has some bindings to native functions, some kind of reuntime library.
-This is not a part of the language and proveded as an example.
+Interpreter has some bindings to native functions, some kind of runtime library.
+This is not a part of the language and provided as an example.
 Can (and probably will) be changed in future.

 ```c++
 // Predefined macros